Newmark Zimmer’s Kansas City market reports provide a comprehensive overview of current real estate conditions by sector and submarket.

-Kansas City continues to outperform regional and national retail benchmarks as leasing activity exceeded new deliveries by more than eight-to-one during the past year.
-Occupancy levels of 95.9% combined with a 1.8% year-over-year rent increase reflect solid tenant demand and limited new supply.
-Retail investment volume for all-sized deals topped $773 million over the past 12 months, a 26.6% increase year-over-year, with sustained activity in core infill areas and community shopping centers.
-Leasing velocity remains robust across both national brands and local operators, with many tenants locking in terms of further tariff-induced price increases.
+Kansas City continues to outperform regional and national retail benchmarks as leasing activity exceeded new deliveries by six-to-one in the past four quarters.
+Robust tenant demand combined with occupancy levels of 95.4% and limited new supply on the horizon for the remainder of 2026 reflect an expanding growth market.
+Retail investment volume for all-sized deals peaked at $725 million over the past 12 months, a 55.5% increase year-overyear, with sustained activity in core infill areas and community shopping centers.
+National brands and local operators will continue to procure in-demand prime space in the Metro as the sector is expected to outperform historical fundamentals in 2026.

 State of Space Report – Kansas City Office Market